Somatic therapy for anxiety california

 I’m Eve, a licensed marriage and family therapist supporting individuals and couples across California.
 I work with people in the most emotionally charged and identity-shifting seasons— fertility, pregnancy, postpartum, and early parenthood, and the relationships that are impacted along the way.

 My approach is somatic and integrative.
 I don’t see healing as a purely cognitive process; the body holds what the mind alone cannot resolve.
-In our work together, we slow down, track sensation, meaning, patterning, attachment, and lived experience.
 We use the wisdom of the whole system to move toward change.
 I blend relational, psychodynamic, trauma-informed, culturally sensitive, mind-body modalities to meet you in the moment, not forcing or rushing an outcome.

 As a mother myself, I understand how disorienting and awakening these transitions can be, and how much it matters to have support that is attuned and non-pathologizing.